Northern-Stable/Front-End-Tech-Test/README.md

-# iConvert Front-End Technical Test
+# Northern Stable Front-End Technical Test

 ## Introduction

-Welcome to the iConvert Front-End Technical Test!
+Welcome to the Northern Stable Front-End Technical Test!

 We hope that you find this exercise fun and interesting.
 There are no trick questions; we want to see your solution to a simple problem with well thought-out and well structured code.